UniversalDependencies/docs/_wbp/feat/Clitic.md

 * _Ngaju ka<b>rna</b> purlami._ “I am shouting.” (lit.
 I-ABS PRES-1SG(SUBJ) shout-NONPAST)
 * _Ngajulurlu ka<b>rna</b>ngku nyuntu nyanyi._ “I see you.” (lit.
 I-ERG PRES-1SG(SUBJ)-2SG(OBJ) you(SG.ABS) see-NONPAST)

 In the above examples, the stem _ka_ encodes the present tense.
-However, for for the perfect aspect, the stem of the auxiliary is empty and the subject agreement marker then attaches as a clitic to the first word of the clause:
+However, for the perfect aspect, the stem of the auxiliary is empty and the subject agreement marker then attaches as a clitic to the first word of the clause: